zbysiek/Logitech-G29-G27-G25-USB-Pedal-Adapter/README.md

 # Logitech-G29-G27-G25-USB-Pedal-Adapter

+Thanks to Marcin648 for helping with coding this thing

 This adapter will convert the 8-bit logitech pedals into 10-bit pedals, without changing the pots.
 Tested on G29, should also work for G27/G25.